 Johnson & Johnson continuing problems

-Janssen pharmaceuticals is a subsidiary of the pharmaceutical giant, Johnson & Johnson which has annual estimate revenue of nearly $72 billion.
+Janssen Pharmaceuticals is a subsidiary of the pharmaceutical giant, Johnson & Johnson which has annual estimated revenue of nearly $72 billion.
 The company has faced multiple medical injury crises due to problems with a number of their products ranging from medical devices and surgical products to consumer products like baby powder to several of their drugs like Invokana.

-Invokana injiuries are being evaluated by regulators around the world including the EU, where European medical regulators at the European Medicines Agency’s Risk Assessment Committee have asked Johnson & Johnson for more information regarding Invokana’s amputation risk.
-Other diabetes drugs including SGLT-2 Inhibitors, Farxiga and Jardiance are also under fire but neither drug has the same warning as of yet.
+Invokana injuries are being evaluated by regulators around the world including the EU, where European medical regulators at the European Medicines Agency’s Risk Assessment Committee have asked Johnson & Johnson for more information regarding Invokana’s amputation risk.
+Other diabetes drugs including SGLT-2 Inhibitors, Farxiga, and Jardiance are also under fire but neither drug has the same warning as of yet.

 Multiple Invokana lawsuits have already been filed by patients or family members of those who have experienced serious side effects of the medication.
 Invokana lawsuits have included diabetic ketoacidosis, bone fracture, kidney failure and other serious injuries and more may be expected due to amputation.